SanjayCheekati/puretext/README.md

 - **🔒 Zero-Knowledge** - Your password and data never leave your browser
 - **📱 Mobile Friendly** - Works seamlessly on all devices
 - **⚡ Lightning Fast** - Built with modern technologies

+> **Note:** PureText.me is a browser-based online plain text editor.
+It is not related to the Windows PureText desktop utility software.

 ---